j2hn-oh/YOLO-EdgeBench/README.md

 YOLO-EdgeBench is an experimental framework for evaluating YOLO inference performance and resource utilization on edge computing platforms.

 The current implementation evaluates five YOLO workloads on NVIDIA Jetson platforms.
-It supports concurrent execution with NVIDIA Multi-Process Service (MPS), system and per-workload resource monitoring, and CUDA execution profiling with NVIDIA Nsight Systems.
+It supports concurrent workload execution using NVIDIA Multi-Process Service (MPS), system and per-workload resource monitoring, and CUDA execution profiling using NVIDIA Nsight Systems.

 ## 1. Workloads